 - Station improvements include security works, car park upgrades and improving customer facilities such as electric timetable displays.

 - Accessibility upgrades include improvements for pedestrian access, way-finding signage and lift installation.

 What does this mean for me if I need to travel during a closure?

 We understand that no one likes to be disrupted and we try to keep this to a minimum by scheduling track closures on weekends or outside of peak hours, when less people are travelling.

 When track closures are planned, buses will replace train services.
-You can find your station’s rail replacement bus stop location online before you travel, or follow direction ssignage at the station on your day of travel.
+You can find your station’s rail replacement bus stop location online before you travel, or follow direction signage at the station on the day you travel.

 Access to go card ready buses won’t always be available during track closures and we realise you may be unable to use your go card like normal.
 There may also be circumstances preventing you from accessing the station facilities (fare machines, go card readers, train station etc.) on the platform.